-A flavorful spread with made with roasted eggplant, the addition of tomatoes and spices sets zaalouk apart from its cousin, baba ghanoush.
+A flavorful spread with made with roasted eggplant, the addition of tomatoes and spices sets a zaalouk recipe apart from its cousin, baba ghanoush.
 This recipe is inspired by the Moroccan variation.

 There are actually a number of similar eggplant and tomato spreads common to various Middle Eastern cuisines.
 They’re all simple and delicious, and a great addition to mezze platters served with hummus and plenty of fresh pita bread.

-You can add other components to Mediterranean / Middle Eastern mezze platters, including olives, pickles, and/or stuffed grape leaves, plus any of the following:
+You can add other components to Mediterranean / Middle Eastern mezze platters, including olives, pickles, and/or stuffed grape leaves to make a lovely mezze presentation.
+Consider adding any of the following Middle Eastern specialties:

 - Baba Ghanoush (aka baba ghanouj; since you’re already roasting eggplant!)

 - Hummus (prepared or homemade—here are 12 ways to make it)

 What gives zaalouk its special flavor is roasting the eggplant whole in a hot oven.
 Not only is this easy (no need to peel, and once done and cooled, it’s easy to chop), but you can do this part the day before.